Reception of Islam in early modern Europe: Ottoman presence in the Balkans

 The Ottoman Empire emerged in 1299 and lasted until 1919.
 The Ottomans were strong proponents of Sunni Islam.
 In the 13th century, the kingdom was only in a small portion of northwest Anatolia but by the 16th century, it expanded to the heartland of the Byzantine Empire and its capital, Constantinople.
 The height of the Ottoman Empire occurred under the sultans Selim the Grim, also known as Selim I (1512–1520) and Suleyman the Magnificent (1520–1566).
 Under their reigns, the Turks conquered Egypt, Syria, and the North coast of Africa, the Red Sea, the island of Rhodes, and the Balkans all the way to the Great Hungarian Plain.

-Many members of Kosovo’s higher class, such as the Serbs and the Vlachs, converted to Islam during the Dušan period (1331–1355).
+Many members of Kosovo's higher class, such as the Serbs and the Vlachs, converted to Islam during the Dušan period (1331–1355).
 A large part of the reason for the conversion was probably economic and social, as Muslims had considerably more rights and privileges than Christian subjects.
 As a result, Kosovo’s three largest towns were majority Muslim by 1485, where Christians had once formed a dense population before the rise of the Ottoman Empire.
 The movement was effective due to the wandering of Sufis who traveled around the region teaching religion as they went.
 By the 16th century, towns like Prizren, Skopje, and Đakovica had established centers of learning that became crucial in inspiring and educating scholars who would then use their knowledge to benefit the Ottoman Empire and the Muslim world.
-From this time onward, many books circulated in the region that had a Persian influence while written in the Albanian language and Arabic alphabet.
+From this time onward, a number of books circulated in the region that had a Persian influence while written in the Albanian language and Arabic alphabet.
 The oldest genre in this style is known as Bejtexhinji poetry.